AndrewStanton94/impress.js/README.md

 Todo: this needs to be refactored, made reusable, and packaged somehow.

+## out-of-band presentation path definitions

+Now `impress().init()` can accept a `pathData` option which is a JavaScript structure that specifies the desired path through the steps in the presentation, and also speaker notes.

+FIXME: add more documentation and a demo.

 # impress.js API changes

  - added `curr()` call in the impress API to return the current step